SandhyaKochappu/CRM-Sales-Dashboard_GoogleSheets/README.md

 # CRM-Sales-Dashboard_GoogleSheets

-An interactive dashboard for Sales Managers to track their team's quarterly performance in Google Sheets Situation
+An interactive dashboard for Sales Managers to track their team's quarterly performance in Google Sheets<br/> Situation
 Performing quarterly sales analysis for a company specializing in selling computer hardware to large businesses.
 The company has just implemented a new CRM system to track sales opportunities, but has no visibility of the data outside of the platform.
 Task